-The FY 2018 approved budget continues to include \$15 million for the Dimensions Health System, including resources for debt service payments for refunded debt.
+The FY 2019 approved budget continues to include \$15 million for the Dimensions Health System, including resources for debt service payments for refunded debt.
 Joint efforts on behalf of the State and the County will ensure financial stability of the system, and plan for the new Regional Medical Center.
 The six-year CIP includes \$208 million for this new state-of-the-art Regional Medical Center in Largo, constructed as a part of a strategy to transform the County's healthcare system into an efficient, effective and financially viable healthcare delivery This will improve the health of residents of Prince George's County and the Southern Maryland region.
+Planning and construction will continue for the creation of a headquarters building that will co-locate the administrative offices of the Health Department, the Department of Family Services and the Department of Social Services (HHS).
+The HHS Building will serve as a centralized focal point for the delivery of services to older adults, persons with disabilities, and family caregivers.

 In this area, the health and human service agencies continue to restructure their service delivery and administrative structures to correctly align staff with functions and utilize grant funding.
 These efforts have ensured that there will be no diminution of social services, particularly to our most vulnerable and at-risk populations.

-The approved FY 2018 budget for the Department of Family Services supports several initiatives to reduce the occurrence of domestic violence, sexual assault and human trafficking, expansion of the Children in Need initiative and continues to support the Family Crisis Center.
-Additionally, the staffing complement and operating funding increases to support the new Options Disabilities Training Counseling and Apprenticeship programs.
-Funding supports grants for non-profits for domestic violence issues and senior assistance for snow, litter and leaf removal.

-Health the Additional changes in Department reflect the increase of 17 new positions on the General Fund to support the new Behavioral Health Services Fee for Service program due to elimination of the Ambulatory Funding Grant that ended in FY Additional resources in the Health Department support funding for technology needs, mandatory salary requirements, the implementation of the new Health Alliance Program to provide care management solutions that help healthcare stakeholders throughout the County and additional overtime to support increased inspection efforts related to new food establishments including truck hubs and special event inspections.
+The approved FY 2019 budget for the Department of Family Services supports the new Safe Return Program which will provide 24/7 wandering and emergency response services for persons with Alzheimer's disease or other dementias and includes one new Community Development position to coordinate the program and operating costs to support the Suitland Bridge Project.
+Funding continues to support several initiatives to reduce the occurrence of domestic violence, sexual assault and human trafficking, the Children in Need of Supervision (CINS) initiative, outreach for veterans and the Options Counseling and Disabilities Training Apprenticeship programs.
+Additional changes in the Health Department reflect mandatory requirements for county, state and state special pay staffing.
+Funding supports the second full year of the Behavioral Health Services Fee for Service program which was established in the general fund due to elimination of the Ambulatory Funding Grant that ended in FY 2017.
+Additional resources in the Health Department support funding for critical departmental technology needs and continuation of the Healthcare Alliance Program to provide management solutions that help healthcare stakeholders throughout the County and continued support inspection efforts related to new food establishments including truck hubs and special event inspections.

-The Department of Social Services has funding for five new positions for the Child Protection Education Unit which will train County school system staff and community stakeholders about protecting children against abuse.
-Promise Place Youth Shelter and other homeless shelter providers. continued support of the Transforming Neighborhood Initiative (TNI @ Schools) at PGCPS schools and the Services-Enriched Housing Continuum Program.
+The Department of Social Services has funding to support an on-site medical review team to provide medical evaluations for child protective cases, short term behavior health crisis assistance and recovery beds for homeless persons and a child and adult protective services overflow hotline.
+The approved budget continues to support the Child Protection Education Unit which trains County school system staff and community stakeholders about protecting children against abuse, Promise Place Youth Shelter and other homeless shelter providers, continued support of the Transforming Neighborhood Initiative (TNI @ Schools) at PGCPS schools and the Services-Enriched Housing Continuum Program.
 This program provides crisis intervention, employment training, afterschool programming and family economic stability services.
-Furthermore, the department has additional funding to replenish Community Development Block Grant (CDBG) reductions to support a homeless prevention, rapid rehousing, elder and vulnerable abuse, respite care and emergency placement services.

 Through agency appropriations and the discretionary grant programs, the County Government will continue its services to support the elderly, at-risk youth, those with no or substandard health insurance, and many others in need.
-Additionally, the CIP contains funds to complete the rehabilitation of the Prince George's Homeless Shelter.
+Additionally, the CIP contains funds for construction of the Prince George's Homeless Shelter to begin in FY 2019.